zainabmirkar/100DaysOfDevOps/AWS/VPC/VPC Basics.md

 - allows instances in private subnet to access the internet while remaining private
 - nat gateway is deployed in public subnet
 - then we create a route in private subnet to the nat gateway (which resides in public subnet) and then to the igw
+- only accept outbound and not inbound
+- managed by awsm

 ## NACL
 - works at subnet level